-In July 2020, the Company completed an underwritten public offering of 3,047,040 shares of its common stock (inclusive of 397,440 shares pursuant to the underwriters' option to purchase additional shares), at the public offering price of \$27.50 per share.
-The Company raised a total of \$83.8 million in gross proceeds from the offering, or approximately \$78.2 million in net proceeds after deducting underwriting discounts and commissions of \$5.0 million and offering costs of approximately \$0.6 million.
+In July 2020, the Company completed an underwritten public offering of 3,047,040 shares of its common stock at the public offering price of \$27.50 per share.
+The Company raised a total of \$78.2 million in net proceeds after deducting underwriting discounts and commissions of \$5.0 million and offering costs of \$0.6 million.

 In September 2020, the Company completed an underwritten public offering of 3,025,000 shares of its common stock, at a public offering price of \$28.00 per share.
-The Company raised a total of \$84.7 million in gross proceeds from the offering, or approximately \$79.5 million in net proceeds after deducting underwriting discounts and commissions of \$4.6 million and offering costs of approximately \$0.6 million.
+The Company raised a total of \$79.5 million in net proceeds after deducting underwriting discounts and commissions of \$4.6 million and offering costs of \$0.6 million.